balqui/degais/paper/paper.md

-The case described in [@IDA2018], based on one of the variants of the famous Titanic dataset, can be replicated easily on an appropriate, transactional version of the data (also available in the `testdata` folder of the GitHub repository) and then calling `degais` on it without any additional options.
+The case described in [@IDA2018], based on one of the variants of the famous Titanic dataset, can be replicated easily on an appropriate, transactional version (also available in the `testdata` folder of the GitHub repository) by calling `degais` on it without any additional options.

 Furthermore, the
 [documentation](https://github.com/balqui/degais/blob/main/docs/doc.md)